BFO-ontology/BFO-2020/temporal extensions/contributions/Readme.md

 ## Files

-**allen-relation-definitions.cl**

-These are definitions for the Allen interval algebra in BFO-FOL terms.
+**allen-relation-definitions.cl** - Definitions for the Allen interval algebra in BFO-FOL terms.